CumulusNetworks/docs/content/cumulus-linux/Layer-3/Routing.md

 {{%/notice%}}

-### <span>Number of Supported Route Entries By Platform</span>
+### <span>Number of Supported Route Entries, by Platform</span>

-The following tables list the number of MAC addresses, layer 3 neighbors, and LPM routes validated for each forwarding table profile for the various supported platforms.
-If you do not specify any profiles as described above, the *default* values are the ones that the switch will use.
+The following tables list the number of MAC addresses, layer 3 neighbors and LPM routes validated for each forwarding table profile for the various supported platforms.
+If you are not specifying any profiles as described above, the *default* values are the ones that the switch will use.

 {{%notice tip%}}

-The values in the following tables reflect results from testing on the different platforms that Cumulus Networks supports, which might differ from published manufacturer specifications.
+The values in the following tables reflect results from our testing on the different platforms we support, and may differ from published manufacturers' specifications provided about these chipsets.

 {{%/notice%}}